Enforcement of possession orders by County Court possession warrants

-The landlord can seek to enforce a possession order by requesting the court to issue a warrant of possession.
-This can occur if the:
+The landlord can enforce a possession order by asking the court to issue a warrant of possession.
+A warrant can be issued if the tenant:

-tenant breaches a term of a suspended possession order.
+breaches the terms of a suspended possession order

-The landlord must file a request at court using court form N325.
-Where the possession claim was started using the Possession Claim Online (PCOL) service, the landlord can request a warrant of possession using PCOL.
+Where the possession claim was started using the Possession Claim Online (PCOL) service, the landlord can use PCOL to apply for a warrant.

 six or more years have elapsed since the possession order was made